Nasal Issues & Nosebleed

 Bangladeshi Patient Recovers from Colon Cancer at Apollo

 A 53-year-old man from Bangladesh was diagnosed with colon cancer after experiencing bleeding and severe weakness.
 Despite a weak heart and a second thyroid cancer diagnosis, doctors at Apollo Proton Cancer Centre, Chennai, took up his case.
 A multidisciplinary team successfully performed robotic colon surgery and thyroid removal.
-He recovered well with no major issues.
-His case shows how Apollo’s expert team and advanced technology help high-risk patients recover safely, even with complex abdominal tumours.
+He recovered well without major complications.
+His case highlights how experienced specialists and advanced technology can support safe outcomes, even for patients with complex abdominal tumours and multiple health conditions.

 ✅ Choose the one that fits you